Scan a Splunk platform instance with the Splunk Platform Upgrade Readiness App

 As a best practice, update Python files in your apps to be compatible with both Python 2 and 3 so that they are backwards compatible with previous releases, compatible with either Python interpreter in the Splunk Enterprise Python 3 release, and compatible with future releases when the Splunk platform removes the Python 2 interpreter.
 If your organization requires you to remove Python 2 syntax completely by a certain schedule, rewrite them using Python 3 syntax.

 To make Python scripts dual compatible, use a Python 2/3 compatibility utility such as six, provided by the Python Software Foundation.
 For more about the six library, see https://pypi.org/project/six/.

 If the upgrade readiness app identifies one or more Python scripts that are used in scripted alerts, convert those scripted alerts to custom alert actions.
 Scripted alerts are deprecated and might not work in future releases of the Splunk platform.
-See Convert a script alert action to a custom alert action in Developing Views and Apps for Splunk Web in the Splunk Enterprise documentation, but note that the script example shown for the custom alert action has not yet been revised to demonstrate dual-compatible Python syntax.
+For more information about custom alert actions, see Create custom alert actions for Splunk Cloud Platform or Splunk Enterprise in the Developer Guide on the Splunk Developer Portal.

 What to do with scan results for Splunk-supported and third-party apps

 The Splunk Platform Upgrade Readiness App scan results include Splunk-supported apps and third-party apps supported by partners and developers.
 App owners are responsible for updating their apps and releasing new versions that meet these upgrade readiness requirements in order to support the Splunk Enterprise Python 3 release.